 League of Women Voters.
 Site demonstrates League's longstanding focus on civic participation and civic education and knowledge, with special attention to voter information.

-MultiState Associates Inc. Lists State Legislative Presence on the Internet for all 50 states and the District of Columbia.
+MultiState Associates Inc. Provides links to all 50 states and the District of Columbia homepages and legislatures.

 The National Conference of State Legislatures is a bipartisan organization that serves the legislators and staffs of the nation's 50 states, its commonwealths and territories.
 NCSL provides research, technical assistance and opportunities for policymakers to exchange ideas on the most pressing state issues.
 Access NCSL's research in policy areas of interest to state legislatures.